 It is this combination of personal touch and guidance with smart practice that makes Testive unique among ACT prep companies.
 But it is not just Testive’s program structure that makes them unique, their course option and pricing structure is also different from others, as discussed more fully below.

 Testive offers students three different prep packages from which to choose.
 But unlike traditional prep companies that charge a hefty, one-time fee for a set course, Testive uses a subscription-based model for their prep (noting the one exception for their bootcamp).

 For students that need significant guidance or are shooting for a top tier score, Testive offers its “Coaching Plus” package.
 Coming in with a monthly price tag of around $600, this offering grants students two weekly 30-minute meetings with their coach, as well as all course materials.
-The aim of this package is to keep students narrowly focused on their prep through frequent meetups with their tutor, who holds them accountable to their studies.

 Finally, for those students that are in a time crunch, Testive provide a special “Bootcamp” course.
 This course will run you around $800.
 It spans 4 to 6 weeks and crams everything from the full-length model into this short time frame.
 Students meet with their coach 2x per week during this period and are assigned more frequent and heavier workloads.
 This course is intense, but also effective for quickly ramping up scores.